gvwilson/sensibleadventures/wrestler/wrestler.md

 a pair of Garheimmen-style skis, and two spears are the only gear he carries.

-He nods when he reaches the southerners and puts his skis onto the snow.
+He nods when he reaches the sternsmen and puts his skis onto the snow.
 "The river ice is good from here to the mountains," the Nukilik says,